 While you’re finding resources, gather information on what paperwork you need.
 Each area will need something different to register as a business.

 As business owners, you may also need a business license and a bank account.
-This is a great tip on how to start your own photography business.
-It could be wedding photography or portrait photography.

 How to Name Your Business